- Not a substitute for professional veterinary help.

 Photo by GlobalP/iStock

-Worried about your cat or dog’s freedom?
+Worried about your cat or dog’s freedom while you work on training?
 Schedule times for when each pet can roam freely without concern.
 For example, let your cat out at night while your dog is in your bedroom, sleeping in their crate.

 3. Find out why your dog is aggressive towards cats